Common types of compensation strategies

 The purpose of compensation strategies

-Depending on your company’s goals, you may develop compensation strategies to reach one or more objectives.
-Companies might want to reduce turnover or motivate employees to perform better, and a good compensation strategy can meet both those goals.
+Depending on your company’s goals, you may develop strategies of compensation to reach one or more objectives.
+Companies might want to reduce turnover or motivate employees to perform better.
+A good compensation strategy can meet both these goals.
 Solid compensation plans can improve employee loyalty and encourage people to stay with the company.

 The three main goals of a compensation strategy are to: